msszczep/szcz-dot-org/content/md/pages/about.md

 ## Video / television

 From 2004 to 2017, Mitchell has helped produce and contributed to Chicago Indymedia's monthly TV series, _Chicago Independent Television_, which was distributed on Chicago cable television and on national satellite.
-He produced about 70 short films over the years for the show; many of those segments are online and linked on this website (archived under the "indymedia" tag on this website).
+He produced about 70 short films over the years for the show; all those segments are online and linked on this website (archived under the "indymedia" tag on this website).
 He has also made a number of past guest appearances on the public affairs program _26 N. Halsted_ on Chicago TV station WCIU-TV.

 ## Political activism